Retirement plan assets provide financial security

 While Social Security is the financial foundation for most retirees, your monthly benefit payments may be insufficient to maintain your desired lifestyle in retirement.
 If so, you are likely planning to use your retirement savings to close the gap between your Social Security payments and your medical and living expenses.
 What about the assets that remain in these accounts at your passing?
-With savvy estate planning, you can use your retirement accounts to support UUSC, while minimizing the taxes your loved ones would otherwise pay.
+With savvy estate planning, you can use your retirement accounts to support UUSC, while at the same time minimizing the burdensome taxes your loved ones would otherwise pay.

 Taxes on retirement accounts